Devaasuram

 The film depicts the rivalry between two spoiled heirs of two feudal families—Mangalassery Neelakandan (Mohanlal) and Mundakkal Shekaran (Napoleon).
 The character Neelakandan was created by Ranjith based on a real-life person named Mullasserry Rajagopal (died 2002).
 The film was shot at Varikkasseri Mana in Ottappalam.

-Devaasuram was a critical and commercially successful movie.
-It is considered to be a classic and the character of Mangalassery Neelakandan is considered as one of the best roles of Mohanlal.
+Devaasuram was a critically and commercially successful movie.
+It is considered to be a classic and the character of Mangalassery Neelakandan is considered one of the best roles of Mohanlal.
 It was followed by a sequel, Ravanaprabhu (2001), which was writer Ranjith's directorial debut.
 The film was remade in Telugu the same year as Kunti Putrudu.

 Plot

-Neelakandan is the spoiled heir to the rich and well-known Mangalassery family.
-He squanders away his father's largess, wealth and good name who served as a judicial officer but is loved by the people who know him well, mainly Warrier, his elderly right-hand man.
+The story is set in the backdrop of Ezhilakkara village.
+Neelakandan, a feudal landlord, is the spoiled heir to the wealthy and well-known Mangalassery family.
+He squanders away his father's largess, wealth and good name who served as a judicial officer and is loved by the people who know him well, mainly Warrier, his elderly right-hand man.
 He has been the arch-rival of Shekaran Nambiar of the Mundakkal family since childhood.
 During a minor ruckus, one of Neelakandan's aides accidentally kills Shekaran's maternal uncle.
 This incites Shekaran to plan to avenge the death of his uncle.
 Having lost all the financial backups, Neelakandan agreed to sell his land for the construction of a Dance Centre near the village Temple.
-When a Gulf-returned son of an erstwhile landless Mappila farmer -who worked under the Mangalassery feudal family- approached him for buying land, Neelakandan ridiculed him.
+When a Gulf-returned son of an erstwhile landless Mappila farmer -who worked under the Mangalassery family- approached him for buying land, Neelakandan ridiculed him.
 However, later on, Neelakandan had to sell the land to the farmer's son at a low price.
-Meanwhile, Neelakandan offends Bhanumathi, a talented and educated Bharata Natyam dance graduate, by forcing her to dance in front of him in his house.
+Meanwhile, Neelakandan offends Bhanumathi, a talented and educated Bharatanatyam dance graduate, by forcing her to dance in front of him in his house.
 In retaliation, Bhanumathi quits dancing and curses Neelakandan for desecrating the art so dear to her.